window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-48184674-9');

 The disruptors facing business today are too challenging for your executive leaders’ primary focus to be day-to-day execution.

-Yet too many executive teams fail to balance their functional leadership: a focus on execution – with enterprise leadership: ensuring the organisation adapts in our new world.
+Yet too many executive teams fail to balance their functional leadership, with a focus on execution, with collective enterprise leadership: ensuring the organisation adapts in our new world.

 And so often the relationships between executive leaders are characterised more by competition than collaboration.